Work in prison

 Rest

-Unless the prison employment contract provides for another period of rest, the incarcerated person shall be provided with rest weekly of 24 hours which normally takes place on Sunday.
+Unless the prison employment contract provides for another period of rest, the incarcerated person shall be provided with rest weekly of 24 hours which is normally carried out on Sundays.

 This period must be added to the daily rest hours, i.e. 11 consecutive hours.